collective/collective.developermanual/source/getstarted/helloworld/extend/content.rst

 Add content to the site
 -------------------------

-To create a new object using the new content-type, select *HelloWorld* from the *Add new...* menu of your Plone site.
+To create a new object using the new content-type, select *Person* from the *Add new...* menu of your Plone site.
 This brings up the *edit* view.

 .. image:: /getstarted/helloworld/images/helloworldpersonform.png